obvonage/deved-platform/content/blog/en/send-and-request-data-with-webhooks-with-ai-studio.md

 ---
 ## Introduction

 [Vonage AI Studio](https://www.vonage.com/communications-apis/ai-studio/?icmp=l3nav%7Cl3nav_gototheaistudiooverviewpage_novalue) is a Low-Code / No-Code conversational AI platform that helps businesses handle complex customer interactions through voice and text.
-It starts with a friendly user interface where you can drag and drop modules to build a conversational Virtual Agent that your customers can use.
-One feature often overlooked is the ability to get data from a third-party source such as a Webhook.
-For a refresher, a Webhook is triggered by some event, such as pushing code to a repository.
-When that event occurs, the source site makes an HTTP request to the URL configured for the webhook and returns data typically formatted in JSON.
-In this blog post, we'll retrieve data from a Webhook in AI Studio, and once you get the hang of it, you can replace our Webhook with your own!

-## What are we going to build?

-We will build a Virtual Agent for a fictitious bank called the **Bank of the People**.
-In this scenario, a customer could call a phone number, and the system would verify their identity by validating a pin number associated with their account.
-Once the system validates that the PIN they entered is correct, they will have access to their account.
-They could then ask questions such as "What is their account balance" and get a verbal reply from the Virtual Agent.
-To make things easier to test, we will use the built-in AI Studio test tool and have the Virtual Agent dial our personal phone number.
-Let's begin.
+As you begin to create virtual agents with AI Studio, it won't take long before you'll need to retrieve data from a third-party source such as a Webhook.
+In this blog post, you'll learn:

+* How to retrieve data from a Webhook in AI Studio from a REST Endpoint
+* How to store the data as a parameter (for later use)
+* Examples of conditional statements to perform operations with the data

+In order to understand how to interact with a Webhook in AI Studio, we'll use a scenario in which a bank would like to validate a customer's identity by matching a pin number with the number retrieved from a Webhook.

-## Setting up the Webhook
+## Understanding the Payload Data

-To begin, we will need a place to store our customer data to access it from AI Studio.
-A great place to create a fake online REST server is  <https://my-json-server.typicode.com/>.
-You only need to create a JSON file on GitHub and point to that repo using the following syntax: my-json-server.typicode.com/`user/repo/`.
-Let's walk through this step-by-step:

-1. Create a repository on GitHub and make a note of the following: `(<your-username>/<your-repo>)`
-2. Create a db.json file.
-You can use [mine](https://github.com/mbcrump/ai-studio-api/blob/main/db.json) as an example.
-3. Now go to the following URL: `https://my-json-server.typicode.com/<your-username>/<your-repo>` to access your server.

-If you'd prefer to use mine, then you can.
-For example, we can access the `customer's` table with the following URL: `https://my-json-server.typicode.com/mbcrump/ai-studio-api/customers`.
-Below is a snippet of what data is returned:
+Below is a snippet of what data is returned in our sample payload:

 ```json
 [